GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 indicate that a textbox is for searching.
 These little tweaks can make ordinary websites more usable with a screen reader.

-## Menubar example
+## menu bar example

 ### Supporting mouse clicker people

-Let's make a menubar together.
+Let's make a menu bar together.
 We show a bunch of items in generic box elements called divs.
 Any time our user clicks on a div, it executes the corresponding command.
 Cool, it works for mouse clicker people!

 Next we make it look pretty.
 We use CSS, i.e. styles, lining things up nicely and putting visual outlines around them.
-We make it look enough like other menu bars that sighties intuitively know that it's a menubar and how to use it.
+We make it look enough like other menu bars that sighties intuitively know that it's a menu bar and how to use it.
 Our menu bar even uses a different background color on any item that the mouse is over, giving the user some helpful visual feedback.

 Some menu items are parents.
 They spawn child submenus.
 Whenever the user hovers on one of these we